-In the past, a sign out the front of your build with ‘Master builders Association’ and a business card was all a builder needed to promote himself.
-These days, busy builders are a bit more savvy with marketing.
+A construction copywriter writes the content on a builders’ website to sell their amazing service.
+In the past, a sign out the front of your build with ‘Master builders Association’ and ‘word of mouth’ was all a builder needed to promote himself.
+These days, busy builders are a bit savvier with marketing.

-Today, a website is like an electronic business card.
-It’s amazing how many builders rely on a website that is outdated or non existent.
+It’s amazing how many builders rely on a website that is outdated or even non existent.
 You may get by on word-of-mouth, but if your clients want to find you via a Google search, word-of-mouth won’t work.

-An SEO copywriter for builders will write words for your website.
+An SEO construction copywriter will write words for your website.
 They will do some keyword research to find out what your ideal clients are searching for and ‘optimise’ your website so it can be found.

 Don’t duplicate your content

-A builder needs an SEO copywriter to write engaging content that Google can find easily.
-There is no point writing blogs on building if all the blogs are about the same thing.
+Successful construction websites don’t just rely on images of their work.
+They need an SEO construction copywriter to write engaging content that Google can find easily.
+There is no point writing blogs on construction if all the blogs are about the same thing.
 Another problem people make is the post rambles on and on.
-Google doesn’t know the main idea of the post is about.
+Google doesn’t know what the post is about.

 Stand out from the crowd

 Builders have a lot of competition.
-You need to differentiate yourself from your competitors.
+You need to differentiate yourself and your website from your competitors.
 One way to do this is the location you build in.
-Knowing the local council’s regulations is a good selling point.
+Knowing the local council’s regulations is a good selling point to write on your website.
 Also, do you specialise in knock down rebuilds, building up or granny flats?
 It’s best not to be a generalist.

 Blogging is a great way to target more keywords.
-If someone typed in a query about something building related, and your blog answered their question, they would want to know more about your service.
-An SEO copywriter for builders could help you find and write great blogs ideas.
+If someone typed in a query about something construction-related, and your blog answered their question, they would want to know more about your service.
+An SEO construction copywriter could help you find and write great blogs ideas.